 Why the pier helps you shoot surfers

 It gets you closer to the action!
-Usually, if you want to photograph surfers, you need to stand on shore and have a lens with some serious zoom.
+Usually, if you want to try your hand at surf photography, you need to stand on shore and have a lens with some serious zoom.
 Or you need to be in the water.

 Pat Stacy, a pro surf photographer, suggests a 600mm lens as well as a 70-200mm lens to shoot from shore.
 Ouch, that’s some heavy and expensive gear and now guess what?
 You need a sturdy tripod to stabilize it as well.

 If you shoot from the water, you’ll need a water housing and possibly a boogie board, jetski or helicopter!
 Pat’s photos are amazing and I mean, that sounds super fun.
 But it’s not the kind of gear I’m usually traveling with (or can afford!).

 At this location, you can walk all the way to the end of the pier which gets you close to the surfers as long as you have a versatile zoom lens.
 This makes it an easy spot to practice some surf photography.

 As with any sport, this is a good time to try out your shutter priority shots.
 Shutter priority allows you to set the shutter speed which will freeze or blur action.

 In the shot below, I used 1/800 sec to freeze the surfer and the water.
 If you don’t have enough light, you may not be able to use such a short shutter speed!
 This is why early in the day will be the best time to shoot, as you’ll have good light, and the sun will at the right angle to light up the surfers.